 - The easiest way is for children to simply scatter seeds (spaced out according to individual instructions) onto some soft soil that’s been pre-prepared so it’s free of weeds.
 That might be, for example, in a flower bed, window box or in flower pots.
 The seeds can then be covered by a thin covering of sieved soil or compost and then slightly firmed down.

-- Alternatively, children can sow the seeds in seed trays, flower pots, used yoghurt or margarine cartons or similar, so long as whatever they use has drainage holes at the bottom (adults may need to supervise that part, for safety reasons).
+so long as whatever they use has drainage holes at the bottom (adults may need to supervise that part, for safety reasons).
 Drip trays will be needed underneath if this part is initially housed indoors.
 The earth used can be soil brought in from the outdoors or, of course, compost (suitable for seedlings and ideally peat-free as it’s better for the planet).
 Using this approach instead of the outdoor scattering approach will allow children to manually space out individual seeds more easily, once they’ve actually sprouted.

 Either way, the soil should be kept moist over coming days/weeks, so children should check on progress daily.